ccswbs/UoGd7-Training/bootstrapclasses.md

 ### Lead

-Lead is a class that can emphasize text.
+Lead is a class that can increase the size of text.
 This is very useful when you would like to draw the user's attention to a piece of text that is not a heading.
 To ensure content is accessible, avoid using heading tags solely to make text appear larger.
 Heading tags should also be used in logical order.

 To implement Lead, add `class="lead"` to an HTML element: